Final-over-final constraint

 In linguistics, the final-over-final constraint (or final-over-final condition; FOFC) is a proposed constraint in word-order variation in natural language concerning the hierarchical structure seen in extended projections, which asserts that a head-final phrase cannot immediately dominate a head-initial phrase if they are in the same extended projection.
 The FOFC has been suggested as a potential linguistic universal, following the Chomskyan research program in which the existence of linguistic universals is assumed to arise from an innate biological component of the language faculty that allows humans to learn language.
 Specifically, it is defined as:If $\alpha$ and $\beta$ are members of the same extended projection, then a head-final $\beta P$ cannot immediately dominate a head-initial $\alpha P$, as below:

-This effect was first noticed by Anders Holmberg in Finnish, when comparing it with the similarly disharmonic head-initial over head-final structure:
+This effect was first noticed by Anders Holmberg in Finnish, when comparing it to the similarly disharmonic head-initial over head-final structure: